 • Rarely open new accounts, with their oldest credit account being opened an average of 25 years ago.
 The most recent account opening averages 28 months old, and an average credit account of 11 years old.

 Don’t know your FICO score?
-Sign up for Credit.com’s free Credit Report Card and you’ll get a free credit score along with an estimated FICO and VantageScore credit score.
+Sign up for Credit.com’s free Credit Report Card and you’ll get a free credit score along with a VantageScore credit score.

 Image: Marcin Wichary, via Flickr